Do You Qualify For Non-Collectable Status?

 Alternatives to Pursue If You Do Not Qualify as Currently Not Collectible

 There are many strategies available to help taxpayers with tax debt relief.
-If you do not qualify for currently non-collectible status, you may be eligible for options such as Offer in Compromise, filing bankruptcy, installment payment plans or a partial installment payment plan.
+If you do not qualify for currently non-collectible status or the CNC tax program, you may be eligible for options such as Offer in Compromise, filing bankruptcy, installment payment plans or a partial installment payment plan.

 When it comes to debt relief, it’s vital to get professional help as early as possible.
 Ignoring the problem may only make it worse, as the IRS can collect your tax debt for 10 years after the date your unpaid taxes are due or the date the return was filed.
 During this period, you may face extreme collection methods such as additional interest fees, penalties and seizure of your property and wages.